omahs/.github-3/README.md

 * `npm run test` - runs the [Jest](https://jestjs.io) unit tests (global).
 * `npm run lint` - runs [ESLint](https://eslint.org) to check for bugs and code conventions (global).

 If you look closely, the local commands just call individual commands specified in the component's `package.json` file.
 These commands should not be run by themselves as it will not resolve the right dependencies and will not execute the prerequisites.
-Instead you can specify which app to run with `-- web`, `-- api` or `-- lambda`.
+Instead you can specify which app to run with `-- jewl-web`, `-- jewl-api` or `-- jewl-lambda`.

 *Copyright © 2023 jewl.app*